PolarPayne/ppgr/README.md

 ## TODO
 (in a somewhat priority order)

-* Fix flickering
 * More and better documentation
 * Labels
     * x and y axes
     * each data set (if using colors)
 * Colors
-    * for points (although it won't be perfect since there are up to 8 points per characters
+    * for points (although it won't be perfect since there are up to 8 "pixels" per characters
     * background
 * Tests
 * Lines between points